lostechies/blog/migration/VERIFICATION.md

-`static/assets/js/*.js` (a JS syntax error that broke the home page loader), Hugo's `<no value>` placeholder in the templated `collections.js`, and one `{% gist %}` tag that the migration script failed to convert. `scripts/verify_build.sh` now runs in the PR build workflow (`.github/workflows/build.yaml`) and fails on:
+`static/assets/js/*.js` (a JS syntax error that broke the home page loader), Hugo's `<no value>` placeholder in the templated `collections.js`, and one `{% gist %}` tag that the migration script failed to convert. `scripts/verify_build.sh` now runs in both the PR build workflow (`.github/workflows/build.yaml`) and the deploy workflow (`.github/workflows/deploy.yaml`, before the Pages upload, so commits pushed straight to `main` are checked too) and fails on:

 - `<no value>` anywhere in the output
 - unrendered `{{`/`{%` in JS/JSON/XML